Carpathias/tgce-restyler-5e3/README.md

 - The navigation tabs have been relocated to the character sheet header and dressed up a bit.
 - The header image can be replaced, or removed.
 - The header background color can be selected.
-This is typically buried under the image, but if the image is replaced, or one with transparency is used, the color will be visible.
+This is typically buried under the image, but if the image is removed, or one with transparency is used, the color will be visible.
 - Some header text elements can be colored.
 - Hue-Rotation: A color filter can be applied to the entire header, affecting all elements, using the hue-rotation method.
 -- https://www.w3schools.com/cssref/playdemo.php?filename=playcss_filter&preval=hue-rotate(90deg) for an example